paszu/3DSRepo/FAQ.md

   **A:** Once you have completed the guide, you can system transfer to and from an arm9loaderhax'd 3DS or 2DS exactly like you would a regular stock console or EmuNAND (you will lose any non-legitimate games/themes/DLC in the transfer; saves will stay even for games that are lost).

 + <a name="faq_nopc" />**Q:** *Can I do this without a computer (e.g. an Android phone)?*
-  **A:** You may be able to complete up to part 3 of the guide (getting emuNAND running).
-However, part 4 as of now requires a computer to inject FBI into Health & Safety.
+  **A:** This guide, as of now, requires a computer to inject FBI into Health & Safety.

 + <a name="faq_problem" />**Q:** *Help!
 Something bad happened and now I cannot boot...*
   **A:** Please look at the [[troubleshooting guide|Troubleshooting]].